drinkredwine/qqchat/FADE_IN_IMPLEMENTATION.md

 ## User Experience Benefits
 1. Natural reading experience with smooth scrolling
-2. Familiar blinking cursor like popular AI interfaces
+2. Clean, unobtrusive content display
-3. Clean rendering of paragraphs and line breaks
+3. Proper rendering of paragraphs and line breaks
 4. Responsive UI that follows content as it arrives